|Dates||11th - 26th August 2024|

 The volcano El Misti (not to be confused with Mismi) seen from the beautiful plaza in Arequipa.

-Nevado Mismi (a different peak from El Misti) is a high, easy and accessible peak just to the south of the town of Chivay It is about a 2-3 hour drive on a 4x4 track to reach a high camp at about 4800-5000m.
+Nevado Mismi (a different peak from El Misti) is a high, easy and accessible peak just to the north of the town of Chivay It is about a 2-3 hour drive on a 4x4 track to reach a high camp at about 5000m.
 From this camp, the next day, we'll climb to the summit by the north slopes in a reasonably short day (for such high altitudes!).
 The ascent of Mismi will be over scree, boulders, and probably some small snowfields.
 The summit has great views out over the Colca Canyon.
-A small spring on the north side of the mountain is widely believed to be the furthest source of the river Amazon and we may have time to visit this.
+A small spring on the north side of the mountain is widely believed to be the furthest source of the river Amazon from the sea, and we normally have time to visit this while in the area.

-On the summit of Chachani, June 2015 ANDES trip.
+On the summit of Chachani, November 2022 ANDES expedition.